-- if s = 0, the default IID R structure is assumed and no R structure definition lines are required (as in examples 2b and 5), - if s > 0, s R structure definitions are required, one for each of the s sections (as in examples 3a, 3b, 3c and 4), - for the analysis of multi-section data s can be replaced by the name of a factor with the appropriate number of levels, one for each section, - c is the number of component variance models involved in the variance structure for the error term for each section; for example, 3a, 3b and 3c have column.row as the error term and the variance structure for column.row involves 2 variance models, the first for column and the second for row, - c has a default value of 2 when s is not specified as zero,

-• g is the number of variance structures (G structures) that will be explicitly specified for the random terms in the model.
+- for the analysis of multi-section data s can be replaced by the name of a factor with the appropriate number of levels, one for each section, - c is the number of component variance models involved in the variance structure for the error term for each section; for example, 3a, 3b and 3c have column.row as the error term and the variance structure for column.row involves 2 variance models, the first for column and the second for row, - c has a default value of 2 when s is not specified as zero, - g is the number of variance structures (G structures) that will be explicitly specified for the random terms in the model.

 R and G structures are now discussed with reference to s, c and g.
 As already noted, each variance structure may involve several variance models which relate to the individual terms involved in the random effect or error.
 For example, a two factor interaction may have a variance model for each of the two factors involved in the interaction.
-Variance models are listed in Table 7.3.
-As indicated in the discussion of 2b, care must be taken with respect to scale parameters when combining variance models (see also Section 7.7).
+Variancemodels are listed in Table 7.3.
+As indicated in the discussion of 2b, care must be taken with respect to yield ~ mu variety !r repl,